 Online security can be tricky for a business, especially when the team is working from home.
-With brits working remotely to some degree due to the COVID-19 pandemic, keeping data secure is more challenging—and more important—than ever.
+With 42% of Americans working remotely to some degree due to the COVID-19 pandemic, keeping data secure is more challenging—and more important—than ever.

 Home offices often lack the security measures built into a traditional office space and thus are inevitably more vulnerable to hacking and other threats.
 Fortunately, your business can take steps to mitigate these risks.
 Below, Forbes Business Council members share 14 things you can do to ensure your remote workers and their data stay secure.